-- a.
-On page 10 Section 1.5 it also states "A small to medium sized isolated quarry pit will not pose significantly increased impact on the local area" - i.
-Please justify and quantify this assertion. - ii.
-From our perspective the mine will create a huge impact on the air quality, noise pollution and dust in the area. - iii.
-This will impact on our quite enjoyment of the area and was the main reason we purchased our property - iv.
-Plant On page 19 section 2.7.1 Fixed plant "There is no requirement for fixed or permanent plant at the operation at this stage." - v.
+a.
+On page 10 Section 1.5 it also states "A small to medium sized isolated quarry pit will not pose significantly increased impact on the local area"

+i.
+Please justify and quantify this assertion.

+ii.
+From our perspective the mine will create a huge impact on the air quality, noise pollution and dust in the area.

+iii.
+This will impact on our quite enjoyment of the area

+iv.
+Plant On page 19 section 2.7.1 Fixed plant "There is no requirement for fixed or permanent plant at the operation at this stage."

+v.
 Please clarify at what stage will this change and who will be the independent monitor to ensure this plant will not contravene promises and commitments made by Kara Resources?

+vi.
+In their proposal Kara Resources discussed erecting a maintenance workshop/shed and constructing a concrete fuel containment area.
+Are these not considered as permanent structures?

 b.
-Drill rig

-- i.
-On page 19, 2.5.3 it states that the decibel level is greater that 110Db - ii.
-Will this be the same drill rig used prior to all blasting? - iii.
-Please clarify the Db level of the drill rig that will be used on a regular basis for the life of the mine and confirm how this will be monitored, measured and any breaches enforced.

-c.
 Groundwater

-- i.
-Please clarify what steps have been taken to ensure there is no interference to underground - ii.
-We contend that blasting vibration will cause the collapse underground aquifers and streams d.
-Mains Water
+i.
+Please clarify what steps have been taken to ensure there is no interference to underground aquifers ii.
+We contend that blasting vibration will cause the collapse of underground aquifers and streams c.
+Traffic i.
+Section 4.2 of the report states "Fortunately this site is located in a remote area where public road use is limited.
+There will be a medium increase in road traffic once the quarry is developed"